RenderKit/embree/doc/src/intro.md

 See Section [rtcCollide] for a detailed description of how to set up collision detection.

-Seen tutorial [Collision Detection] for a complete example of collsion detection being used on a simple cloth solver.
+Seen tutorial [Collision Detection] for a complete example of collision detection being used on a simple cloth solver.